The History of Everyday ObjectsThe History of Everyday Objects

 J&J Reach toothbrush

-Johnson & Johnson
+Johnson & Johns

-A year later, Dr George C. Collis developed the “Collis Curve”, a toothbrush with curved bristles that fitted the shape of the teeth, making it easy to clean between them as well as in the sulcular areas.
+A year later, Dr George C. Collis developed the “Collis Curve”, a toothbrush with curved bristles that fitted the shape of the teeth, making it easier to clean between them as well as in the sulcular areas.

 Collis toothbrush